-- Restoring margin and improving the Classical IT business, - Resuming growth and developing differentiation based on its strengths and strong assets with a first priority to reinforcing Group's leadership in payments and e-services in Europe.
+- Restoring margin and improving the Classical IT business; - Resuming growth and developing differentiation based on its strengths and strong assets with a first priority to reinforcing Group's leadership in payments and e-services in Europe.

-This vision is supported by a reinforced attention given to the Sales strategy on one hand, via two initiatives GAMA (Global Alignment of Market) and Strategic International Clients (SICs), and on the other hand the Group pursues its effort in its ambitious CSR - Corporate Social Responsibility - program.
+This vision is supported by a reinforced attention given to the Sales strategy on one hand, via two initiatives GAMA (Global Atos Origin Market Alignment) and Strategic International Customers (SICs), and on the other hand the Group pursues its effort in its ambitious CSR - Corporate Social Responsibility - program.